 A general desire was expressed to have some factual statement of the manner in which the citadel of Europe was attacked and destroyed by the enemy, and it was agreed that it should be a simple historical account of events showing by what methods the enemy extended his grip on Europe and describing the shape of European civilization before the enemy's attack.
 The statement would also form the structure on which to rebuild after the Axis's grip has been broken.
+Paracelsus -Physician of the Soul structure of Nature

-He thought deeply about the superphysical structure of Nature
+• He thought deeply about the superphysical